-Recruitment Procedure
+2 Recruitment Procedure

-Detailed procedures and supporting documentation are set out in the separate Recruitment Process for Paid Staff ("Standard Operating Procedure - Recruitment") document which can be found on the School's shared x drive and should be followed for any recruitment of staff under a contract of employment.
+Detailed procedures and supporting documentation are set out in the separate Recruitment Process for Paid Staff which can be found on the Operations HUB and should be followed for any recruitment of staff under a contract of employment and for anyone employed on a self-employed basis to fulfil roles of peripatetic teachers and sports coaches.

-Identification of the need for an appointment
+2.1 Identification of the need for an appointment

-The need to fill or create posts will be assessed either as vacancies arise, when the budget is set or when it is reviewed 'in year'.
-Approval for recruitment must be obtained from either the Head (for all teaching and teaching support roles) or the Director of HR/Operations Bursar (for all other support staff and/or Foundation roles located at the School).
+The need to fill or create posts will be assessed either as vacancies arise or a need for a new position is identified.

+Approval for recruitment must first be obtained in principle from either the Head (for all Teaching, Teaching Support, Marketing roles and School Administration), the Operations Bursar for HR, Estates, Catering and Theatre and the Director of Finance for Finance roles.

+2.2 Budget Approval

-The Head or Director of HR/Operations Bursar will authorise the recruitment process to proceed, normally using the "Authority to Recruit" form.
-The Finance Department must also be advised of all positions to be filled.
-The HR team will be responsible from that point forward for directly liaising with the manager undertaking the recruitment (recruiting manager) and will keep them updated with the progress of the recruitment process.
+The Head, Deputy Heads, Operations Bursar, Director of Finance, or managers with delegated authority will authorise the recruitment process to proceed, normally using the "Authority to Recruit" form, which is automatically sent to the Director of Finance for budget approval.
+The People Team will be responsible from that point forward for directly liaising with the Recruiting Manager and will keep them updated with the progress of the recruitment process.

-Job Description and Person Specification
+2.3 Job Description and Person Specification

-Once recruitment is authorised the recruiting manager, with support from the Recruitment Officer/HR Officer, must prepare a Job Description and Person Specification to ensure the role fulfils the requirements of the School and to determine the selection criteria that will form the basis of fair selection.
-If the role already exists it is good practice to review the current JD and Person Specification to ensure that they are up to date and relevant as posts can evolve overtime.
+Once recruitment is authorised the recruiting manager, with support from the Recruitment Officer from the People Team, must prepare a Job Description and Person Specification to ensure the role fulfils the requirements of the School and to determine the selection criteria that will form the basis of fair selection.
+If the role already exists it is good practice to review the current JD and Person Specification to ensure that they are up to date and relevant, as posts can evolve over time.